florentmeyniel/fmspm12batch/README_HOWTO.txt

 =========================
 With the help of the fmspm12batch
 1) specify the parameter file (example provided in EXAMPLEpreproc_paramfile.m)
-2) write and run SPM batches, given this parameter file, with fmspm12batch_preproc('mypreprofile') 2-bis) if interested, run the top-up correction in addition, with fmspm12batch_AddTopupCorrection('mypreprofile')
+2) write and run SPM batches (and also Topup), given this parameter file, with fmspm12batch_preproc('mypreprofile')
 3) check the movement parameters with fmspm12batch_replotRealign
 4) execute the fmspm12batch_preproc_newArchi to copy files into a new architecture.
 5) to extract surface (currently not in a batch):
 	i) Normalize the extracted white & grey matter: Batch > Normalize Write
 		> deformation: y
 		> images: c1 & C2
-		> revolution [1.5 1.5 1.5]
+		> resolution [1.5 1.5 1.5]
 	ii) extract surface: Render > Extract Surface

-NB: the routine retreive TR and slice timing automatically, but assuming that functional acquisitions all have the same parameters!!
+NB: the routine retreive most acquisition parameters (TR, slice timing ...) automatically, from the DICOM header.

 3rd step: first level analysis
 ==============================